 I think there is a need to really understand the value of our natural experiences here in Australia, and to have a strategic approach to developing and presenting this to the world.

-In absence of a strategic approach we will continue to lurch from chasing one new bright shiny thing to the next.
+In the absence of a strategic approach, we will continue to lurch from chasing one new bright shiny thing to the next.

 There is a great opportunity for Protected Areas Management Agencies to offer more incentives for achievement of a higher level of sustainability.
 We have excellent, world-class accreditation systems which are externally audited and already in place.
 There can be significant financial, or efficiency bonuses provided for those operators who reach higher levels of accreditation – making licenses cheaper – or valid for longer, than those operators who choose not to participate.

-In the accommodation sector, there is great opportunity in at least a couple of areas.
-One is to showcase energy efficient, beautiful design with passive solar architecture and completely “off grid” with complete reliance on renewable power.
+In the accommodation sector, there is a great opportunity in at least a couple of areas.
+One is to showcase energy-efficient, beautiful design with passive solar architecture and completely “off-grid” with complete reliance on renewable power.

 One example under construction is a property being developed by one of our guides, Tim Wendt, Oceanview Eco Villas.
 I can see this property having real influence over future design choices for guests who stay and experience the place.

 Another area of opportunity in accommodation in Australia is beautifully designed places at a lower price and service point.
-It seems that no-one goes out deliberately to create a two-star property – they build a four star and as the place gets run down it ends up being two stars by default!
+It seems that no-one goes out deliberately to create a two-star property – they build a four-star and as the place gets run down it ends up being two stars by default!
 As a result, we (Australians) associate places with few stars with bad experiences.
-I have stayed in beautiful hotels in Europe rated two star and they were superb.
-No restaurant, no room service, no porters – but great linen, comfortable beds, simple timber furniture and a great sense of place.
+I have stayed in beautiful hotels in Europe rated two stars and they were superb.
+No restaurant, no room service, no porters – but great linen, comfortable beds, simple timber furniture, and a great sense of place.